What is bunion surgery?

 - Swelling in lower leg of the affected foot

-Dr. Marso will advise you as to your postoperative activity restrictions.
-Your foot may need continuous support from dressings or a protective boot for 6 to 8 weeks after surgery.
+Our surgeon will advise you as to your postoperative activity restrictions.
+Your foot may need continuous support from dressings or a protective boot for 6 to 8 weeks.
 For your safety and others, you will need to stop driving for a week or more after surgery.

 Physical therapy or non-weight bearing exercises may be recommended to help the foot regain strength and range of motion following surgery.
-High heels should be avoided for at least 6 months after surgery.
+High heels should be avoided for at least 6 months.

 Dr. Marso may give you additional or alternate instructions after the procedure, depending on your unique situation.